Access your Pro+ Content below.

-This article is part of the March 2013 issue of The security risk sweeping Europe
+This article is part of the CW Europe issue of March 2013

 Generation Y workers are posing increasing security challenges to their employers as they share data unreservedly

 The rapid spread of false information through social media poses a growing threat to business and society, the World Economic Forum has warned

 Police in Spain have arrested a gang of 11 cyber criminals who used "ransomware" to demand money from thousands of victims in 30 countries